mtaori/Devops_traning_work_repo/day29/Readme.md

 This project is designed to take 2 hours to complete.

 Here is the steps top achive the task.

 Step 1:
-Create the seperate folder in which there is a main>tf file and variable>tf file
+Create the seperate folder in which there is a main.tf file and variable.tf file

 In main.tf file you have to make a S3 bucket and Dynamodb table.